zhengying-liu/info232/TP3/README.md

 **EVERYONE IN THE GROUP, INCLUDING THE GROUP LEADER:**

-Download the `public_data/` from the challenge website.
-Go to "Participate" tab and then "Files" tab.
+Download the `public_data/` from the challenge website by going to "Participate" tab and then "Files" tab.
+Unzip the folder and put it next to `sample_data`.

 Start jupyter-notebook and run README.ipynb (for instructions to run from home, see [TP1 Appendix A](https://github.com/zhengying-liu/info232/blob/master/TP1/README.md#appendix-a-how-to-access-the-jupyter-notebook-from-home).
 Otherwise: